 Coconut Jam Slice just like Nanna used to make!
 This recipe is an oldie but a goodie delicious biscuit base with a jam filling and deliciously sweet coconut topping!
 Who said it had gone out of fashion?
 It is also known in New Zealand as ‘Louise Slice’.

 Haven’t heard of it?
 This is an old style sponge cake that doesn’t involve all the fuss of beating egg whites.
 You literally throw in all the ingredients and voila!
 A perfect buttery sponge!

 Rock Cakes might not sound very appetising but these little babies will surely become a family favourite.

-Chocolate Pound Cake is an old fashioned frugal recipe to feed the hordes!
-Best of all – it freezes beautifully!
+Moist Chocolate Cake is an old fashioned frugal recipe to feed the hordes!
+Best of all it freezes beautifully!
 Ahh…drooling right now.